sinarazi/sinarazi/README.md

 # My-Portfolio
-My Portfolio and resume with django by using CSS/HTMl and JS.
+My Portfolio and resume with django, CSS/HTMl and JS.